Salt šŸ§‚, Turmeric, and Spices with Lower Lead and Heavy Metals

 Potential Radioactive Isotopes: In the wake of the devastating Fukushima nuclear disaster we have had concerns of the lasting impact on our oceans.
 We sent samples of our salt to the Center for Health Protection, Radiation Protection Services of the Oregon Health Authority.
 A low level gamma spectrometry analysis reported no radioactive isotopes were present to an LOQ of 5 becquerels per kilogram.

-Most recent testing for radiation was performed in October 2020.ā€
+Most recent testing for radiation was performed in October 2020.”

 ***Thank you for visiting Clean Green Toxicant Free!
 I started this site simply because I want to help people and share information.
 I dig deep and seek the most truly non-toxic products, without bias.
 I am not paid to write anything and I don’t sell anything.
 In 2022 I became an Amazon Associate, which does NOT bias my recommendations.
-I may earn small dividends from purchases made after clicking my clearly labeled amazon affiliate links (even if you don’t buy those specific items), which helps cover the costs I pay to maintain this site, at no cost to you.
+I may earn small dividends from purchases made after clicking my clearly labeled affiliate links (even if you don’t buy those specific items), which covers the costs I pay to maintain this site, at no cost to you.
 More info is on the About This Website page.***